produle/MockFlowFont/README.md

 # MockFlowFont - A Font built for Mockups

-We created a new font-family set called "MockFlowFont" to be used creating wireframes with our tool at [mockflow.com](https://mockflow.com) and decided to opensource so it can be used freely in other apps and prototypes without any restrictions.
+We created a new font-family set called "MockFlowFont" to be used in wireframes created with our tool at [mockflow.com](https://mockflow.com) and decided to opensource so it can be used freely in other apps and prototypes without any restrictions.

 "MockFlowFont" helps to quickly create dummy textual content to emphasize the design part of the mockups rather than the text.
 Unlike other similar fonts, "MockFlowFont" is crafted from scratch with the right font metrics to specifically look good in mockups.